 Playa del Carmen Hotels – Tips and Advice

 - The absolute best hotels in Playa del Carmen are: Hotel Esencia (most luxurious boutique hotel), El Dorado Maroma (best adults-only resort), and Hotel Xcaret Mexico (best family all-inclusive resort).

 - The best areas for travelers in the Playa del Carmen area are Downtown (nightlife, shopping, dining), North Playa del Carmen (walking distance to downtown but waaay quieter), Mayakoba (luxury resort complex convenient to the downtown), South Riviera Maya (cenotes, jungle, and beaches on the way to Tulum), and North Riviera Maya (beaches and attractions on the way to Cancun).

 - Getting to Playa is easiest by driving, but if you’re staying in downtown or only plan on leaving the resort for tours, it’s probably not worth the price to rent a car.
 Instead, travelers should take the ADO bus or pre-book a shuttle.
-I recommend Private Transportation Riviera Maya; a round trip shuttle for a family of four from the Cancun Airport to downtown Playa del Carmen runs about $110 USD and takes about 50 minutes each way.
+I recommend Private Transportation Riviera Maya; a round trip shuttle for a family of four from the Cancun Airport to downtown Playa del Carmen runs about 100 USD and takes about 50 minutes each way.
 The ADO bus is definitely the cheapest option.
-Tickets are 190 pesos ($10 USD) per adult and 95 pesos ($5 USD) for children.
-The same round trip rate for a family of four would be about $60 USD and would take 1 hour 15 minutes each way, including a stop in Puerto Morelos.
-Buses leave every 30 minutes.
+Tickets are about 210 pesos (9 USD) each for adults and 105 pesos (4.50 USD) for children ages 5 to 12.
+The same round-trip rate for a family of four would be about 54 USD and would take 1 hour 15 minutes each way.
+Buses leave roughly every 30 minutes.
 Tickets are sold for particular time slots, so it’s best to buy them at the airport rather than booking ahead online, in case of unexpected delays.
-Taxis are also available, running about 650 pesos ($34 USD) one way for a group of four from the airport to the city of Playa del Carmen; make that 3200 pesos (140 USD) for a round-trip taxi.
+Taxis are the most expensive option, running about 1600 pesos (70 USD) one-way for a group of four from the airport to the city of Playa del Carmen; make that 3200 pesos (140 USD) for a round-trip taxi.